How to Detox Your Body After a Season of Indulgence

 The holiday season is wrapping up and our wallets and waistlines are feeling it.
 From office parties to “Friendsgivings” to visits with the in-laws, it seems that the past two months have been filled with nothing but eating, drinking, and more eating.
 Unfortunately, a lot of us have not made the healthiest choices amidst all of the holiday hustle and bustle, and our bodies are really feeling the effects of the season.
 Sure, one or two days of indulgence aren’t enough to cause an issue, but after repeatedly indulging in sugary and high-fat foods and alcohol, most of us are left feeling lethargic, irritable, unfocused and generally not well, and this is not how we want to start off a new year.
 Thankfully, we’re here to help you figure out how to detox your body after a season of overindulgence, so you can spring into a new year on the right foot, feeling energized, focused, and light.
 The tools below can be implemented at anytime, just be sure to consult a physician before changing your diet significantly.
-If you want to rid your body of toxins, clear up skin problems, increase your energy and maybe even drop a few holiday pounds, then this is for you.

 Start By Ditching the Caffeine